DenisMikhaylov/WS-011-Windows-Server-2019-Administration/Instructions/Labs/LAB_10_Deploying_network_workloads.md

 ##### Request a new Web Server certificate

-1. On **SEA-SVR1**, open a Windows PowerShell command prompt, enter the following command, and then select Enter:<br>`Get-Certificate -Template ContosoWebServer -DnsName www.contoso.com -CertStoreLocation cert:\LocalMachine\My`.<br>
+1. On **SEA-SVR1**, open a Windows PowerShell command prompt, enter the following command, and then select Enter:`Get-Certificate -Template ContosoWebServer -DnsName www.contoso.com -CertStoreLocation cert:\LocalMachine\My`.
 2. Wait for the command to complete, which should take approximately 30 seconds.
 Verify that **Issued** is displayed under **Status**.

 #### Task 4: Verify site functionality